Garda helicopter ‘struggled to keep up’ with boy driving 240km/h

 The Children’s Court was told a Garda Air Support Unit helicopter struggled to keep up with the car the teenager was driving.
 File photograph: Frank Miller

-A 17-year-old Dublin boy accused of reaching speeds of 240kph after stealing his mother’s car and leading gardai on a high speed pursuit, has been remanded on continuing bail.
+A 17-year-old Dublin boy accused of reaching speeds of 240km/h after stealing his mother’s car and leading gardai on a high speed pursuit, has been remanded on continuing bail.

 Judge Brendan Toale has deferred ruling on the issue of the boy’s trial venue and a psychological report has been sought.
 The case resumes at the Dublin Children’s Court in September.